three-types/three-ts-types/CONTRIBUTING.md

 Please make sure to run the tests before you commit your changes.
 You can do so by running `npm test`.

+## Creating a PR

+We have two core branches that mirror the `three` repo.
+If your PR is for the current release of `three` it should be based off `master` and aimed at merging back into `master`.
+If you're PR is for the next release of `three` then it should be based off `dev` and therefore aimed at merging back into `dev`.

 ## Help needed

 Please check out the